Progress of an exam

 - during the exam, you are not allowed to communicate with fellow students or other persons, except for the invigilators present

-- the screen of the computer on which you are taking the exam must be set to a sufficient brightness level to allow invigilators in the exam room to monitor your activities on the computer from a distance of 2 meters
+- brightness of the computer screen must allow invigilators to monitor activities on the computer from a distance of 2 meters

-- during the exam, only the following resources may be used
+- during the exam, you only have access to the following digital resources

 - course book